2006 Peak Antifreeze Indy 300: Background

 Chicagoland Speedway (pictured in 2005), where the race was held.

-The Peak Antifreeze Indy 300 was the 14th and final round of the 2006 IndyCar Series and the sixth edition of the event dating back to 2001.
+The Peak Antifreeze Indy 300 was the 14th and final round of the 2006 IRL IndyCar Series and the sixth edition of the event dating back to 2001.
 It was held on September 10, 2006, in Joliet, Illinois, United States, at Chicagoland Speedway, a four-turn 1.5 mi asphalt tri-oval circuit with 18-degree banking in the turns, 11-degree banking in the front stretch, and 5-degree banking in the back stretch, and contested over 200 laps and 300 mi.

-Before the race, Marlboro Team Penske driver Hélio Castroneves led the Drivers' Championship with 441 points, one more than teammate Sam Hornish Jr. in second.
-Dan Wheldon stood in third with 422 points and his Target Chip Ganassi Racing teammate Scott Dixon held fourth with 420 points.
+Before the race, Team Penske driver Hélio Castroneves led the Drivers' Championship with 441 points, one more than teammate Sam Hornish Jr. in second.
+Dan Wheldon stood in third with 422 points and his Chip Ganassi Racing teammate Scott Dixon held fourth with 420 points.
 Vítor Meira, driving for Panther Racing, was fifth with 383 points.
 The top four drivers in the standings were all mathematically eligible to win the championship.

 Hornish Jr., who endured a lackluster run in the preceding Indy Grand Prix of Sonoma and ceded the championship lead to Castroneves, was relieved that he remained in championship contention after being hampered by various issues throughout the season and aimed to win the race.
-Castroneves acknowledged Hornish Jr.'s prowess on oval tracks and promised to battle hard with him during the race, but assured that his team's ultimate goal was to prevent Target Chip Ganassi Racing from winning the championship.
+Castroneves acknowledged Hornish Jr.'s prowess on oval tracks and promised to battle hard with him during the race, but assured that his team's ultimate goal was to prevent Chip Ganassi Racing from winning the championship.
 Wheldon warned he would adopt an aggressive racing strategy at Chicagoland because, according to him, he had "nothing to lose."
 Dixon predicted the championship would be decided by "a few inches" and evoked memories of his first championship in 2003.

 Two test sessions were conducted at Chicagoland prior to the race.
 The first session, on August 31, was exclusively held for rookie drivers (Marco Andretti, Jeff Simmons, and Marty Roth) and Sarah Fisher, who last competed at the track in 2003.
 A. J. Foyt IV was the sole participant of the second session, held on September 7, as he reacquainted himself with the IndyCar Series.
-Foyt IV, who hadn't competed in an IndyCar race since the 2005 Toyota Indy 400, was chosen by Andretti Green Racing to replace Dario Franchitti after he suffered a concussion during qualifying for the Goodwood Revival on September 1.
+Foyt IV, who had not competed in an IndyCar Series race since the 2005 Toyota Indy 400, was chosen by Andretti Green Racing to replace Dario Franchitti after he suffered a concussion during qualifying for the Goodwood Revival on September 1.
 Team manager John Anderson explained that he was confident in Foyt IV's ability to perform well.